forever9teen/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-Find the password for crackme4.
+A palindromic number reads the same both ways.
+The largest palindrome made from the product of two 2-digit numbers is 9009 = 91 × 99.

-Save the password in the file 100-password
+Find the largest palindrome made from the product of two 3-digit numbers.

-Your file should contain the exact password, no new line, no extra space
+Save the result in the file 102-result

-Hint: The program prints “OK” when the password is correct
+Your file should contain the exact result, no new line, no extra space